connexcs/docs/customer.md

 ### Authentication

-In the **Authentication** tab, there are two types of authentication as shown in the image below:
+Under the **Authentication** tab, there are two types of authentication as shown in the image below:

 ![alt text][auth]